 How Does Exercise Help?

 Exercising regularly doesn’t only make your body strong.
 It strengthens your heart as well.
 As your heart grows stronger, it doesn’t have to work as hard to push blood throughout the body.
 Exercise also helps keep your weight under control which helps lower your blood pressure as well.
+Add in some stretching for flexibility and some basic strength training and you’re on your way to a healthier body.

 It is important to remember that these effects do not occur overnight.
 It may take several weeks of daily exercise before you see the results.
 However, this doesn’t mean beginning exercise is not effective.
 As your body grows stronger, exercise works like medicine for your blood pressure.
 As long as you keep up your routine, daily exercise will help you keep your blood pressure under control.